Congregation Habonim Toronto: New building

-In 2015, amidst a growing membership and religious school the synagogue launched a new building campaign to replace its decaying structure, aimed at raising 9.5 million dollars, later revised to 13.5 million.
-As of early 2018, 12 million of its fundraising goal had been reached.
+In 2015, amidst a growing membership and religious school the synagogue launched a new building campaign to replace its decaying structure, aimed at raising $9.5 million, later revised to $13.5 million.
+As of early 2018, $12 million of its fundraising goal had been reached.
 Groundbreaking took place in the summer of 2018, with completion taking place in the fall of 2019 in time for the 2019 High Holidays.

 “I feel a great sense of pride that I have been able to be even a small part of the process that is leading Habonim into a new era.
 I love the clean simplicity of the design.
-I feel we have been able to maintain the humble beginnings of our congregation in a beautiful new building that speaks to the future.,’" Habonim President Joanie Smith said in an interview with the Canadian Jewish News in November of 2019.
+I feel we have been able to maintain the humble beginnings of our congregation in a beautiful new building that speaks to the future.,’" Habonim President Joanie Smith said in an interview with the Canadian Jewish News in November 2019.